Table of Contents

 Services and Functionalities

 Before drafting this clause, you should question what functionality the software offers or the type of service that it renders to the business under the agreement.
-You should outline this in exact detail to prevent a dispute arising about what was promised.
+Defining the scope of service in detail is essential to prevent a dispute arising about what the parties agreed to.

 If you require customised services that may be outside the scope of the agreement, you should also draw up a separate customisation agreement.
-This additional agreement sets out the:
+This additional agreement sets out the following: